 Why having insurance in super makes sense

 Superannuation funds have enormous buying power and can purchase ‘in bulk’, which means they can generally negotiate better premiums and pass the savings on to members.
-What’s more, Industry SuperFunds don’t pay commissions to advisers for selling insurance and can therefore pass this saving on as well.
+What’s more, Industry SuperFunds don’t pay commissions to advisers for selling insurance and can pass this saving on as well.

 There’s also no fear of forgetting a payment (potentially leaving you without cover) since funds automatically deduct the premium from your super.